yquake2/yquake2/doc/040_cvarlist.md

   spawned in maps (in fact, some official Ground Zero maps contain these entities).
 This cvar is set to 0 by default.

+* **coop_pickup_weapons**: In coop a weapon can be picked up only once.
+  For example, if the player already has the shotgun they cannot pickup a second shotgun found at a later time, thus not getting the ammo that comes with it.
+This breaks the balacing.
+If set to `1` a weapon can be picked up if a) the player doesn't have it or b) it wasn't already picked up by another player.
+Defaults to `0`.

 ## Audio

 * **al_device**: OpenAL device to use.
 In most cases there's no need to